701-T4/flatshare/.github/pull_request_template.md

 - [ ] My changes generate no new warnings
 - [ ] I have added tests that prove my fix is effective or that my feature works
 - [ ] New and existing unit tests pass locally with my changes

-Complete these steps when finishing work on an issue:
-- [ ] If the work is significant, I have added a row to the [contributors page](https://github.com/701-T4/platform/wiki/Contributors)
-- [ ] I have marked the PR as **Ready for review**
 - [ ] I have moved the linked issue to the **Review in Progress** column